-Etheridge Council changed the RADF process in 2022 by forming a RADF Advisory Committee to ensure the RADF monies received were being utilised as to the community's priorities.
+Etheridge Shire Council concluded their final year of the 2021-2024 funding agreement.
+Following on from previous years, the RADF Advisory Committee met throughout the year to ensure the RADF monies received were being utilised as per the community's priorities.
 Five members were selected by Council to represent all communities of Etheridge.

-Council's allocation from Arts Queensland for the 22-23 year was \$24,000, with Council's co-contribution of \$2,700.
+The Council's allocation from Arts Queensland for the 2023-2024 year was \$30,275 (including \$5,075 carried forward from previous years) and a Council co-contribution of \$3,000.

-There were two Rounds of Community funding released with applicants being awarded with the following: -
+There were two rounds of community funding released with applicants being awarded the following: -